 The Office of the Public Defender is statutorily mandated to represent indigent adults and juveniles who are charged with criminal offenses or who are in jeopardy of losing custody of their children to the State.
 Referrals come from the Supreme, Superior, District, and Family courts.
 All who are financially eligible are assigned to a staff attorney for representation in the appropriate court.
 The Office carries out a single program: representation of indigent individuals.
 Within this program are activities associated with adult and juvenile criminal matters; termination of parental rights; and dependency and neglect petitions filed by the Department of Children, Youth and Families.
-The Office offers appellate representation in the Rhode Island Supreme Court in those areas in which it offers trial-level representation.
-Assisting the attorneys who deliver the primary service of the Office is a support staff of social workers, investigators, interpreters, information technology staff, intake staff, and clerical staff.
+The Office offers appellate representation in the attorneys who deliver the primary service of the Office is a support staff of social workers, investigators, interpreters, information technology staff, intake staff, and clerical staff.
 The Public Defender is appointed by the Governor with the advice and consent of the Senate for a six-year term.